An independent research database No paid placement · No referral fees

 Rural properties often have SWER lines, separate metering, sometimes generators.
 Specialist gear; not every suburban sparky has the experience.

 Travel cost surcharges for electrical are quieter than for builders or roofers — but real.
 Most sparkies have a 25–35km no-surcharge zone.
 Honest ones say so on the phone.
-Cowboys hide it as a "vehicle fee" on the invoice.
+Quote-trap operators hide it as a "vehicle fee" on the invoice.

 Ask this, exactly